edemaine/solid-meteor-data/README.md

 # solid-meteor-data

-This package provides helper functions for combining the reactive systems in [SolidJS](https://www.solidjs.com) and [Meteor](https://www.meteor.com), in particular to make it easy to build reactive user interfaces with SolidJS while getting data from Meteor.
+This package provides primitives (helper functions) for combining the reactive systems in [SolidJS](https://www.solidjs.com) and [Meteor](https://www.meteor.com), in particular to make it easy to build reactive user interfaces with SolidJS while getting data from Meteor.